The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 7. San Pancho

-San Pancho (or San Francisco), is one of the cutest towns in Nayarit and it also has one of the best beaches, too (San Pancho Beach).
+San Pancho (or San Francisco) is one of the cutest towns in Nayarit, with one of the best beaches to boot (San Pancho Beach).

-We were fortunate enough to call San Pancho our home for two years.
+We were fortunate enough to call San Pancho our home for two years, so I might be biased but the ever-growing community speaks for itself.

-Now, it is rapidly growing in size and development, but it’s with the hope that it will retain its charm and authenticity as a Mexican pueblo thanks to the endless support from the down-to-earth, eco-warrior community.
+The city is rapidly growing in size and development, with the hope that it will retain its charm and authenticity as a Mexican pueblo thanks to the endless support from the down-to-earth, eco-warrior community.

 8. Lo de Marcos

-Keep driving further north beyond San Pancho and you’ll soon come upon the next up-and-coming beach town in Nayarit – the sleepy Pacific beachside town of Lo de Marcos.
+Keep driving further north beyond San Pancho, and you’ll soon come upon the next up-and-coming beach town in Nayarit – the sleepy village of Lo de Marcos.

-It is less popular than Sayulita or San Pancho, but still attracts the type of traveler who enjoys some peace and quiet in a town that doesn’t receive too many foreigners on its shores.
+Although it’s less popular than Sayulita or San Pancho, this tiny town still attracts the type of traveler who enjoys peace and quiet.

 Tip: The clocks will go back 1 hour to Mountain Time as you travel north beyond Lo de Marcos.
 Puerto Vallarta, and popular destinations in Nayarit like Sayulita, Punta Mita, and San Pancho, operate on Central Time.